Salmoncon XVIII, 2023

 In late morning a formal presentation is held in the main shelter.

-After lunch, there is another formal presentation, and possibly a third one a bit later.
+After lunch, there is another formal presentation, and at least oe more a bit later.

 There will be opportunities to roam the grounds and check out individual operating stations at the various campsites.